agronholm/anyio/docs/cancellation.rst

 block prematurely on a timeout, while the other raises a :exc:`TimeoutError`.

-Both methods create a new cancel scope, and you can check the deadline by accessing the :attr:`~.abc.CancelScope.deadline` attribute.
+Both methods create a new cancel scope, and you can check the deadline by accessing the :attr:`~.CancelScope.deadline` attribute.
 Note, however, that an outer cancel scope may have an earlier deadline than your current cancel scope.
 To check the actual deadline, you can use the :func:`~current_effective_deadline` function.

 Here's how you typically use timeouts::